Study in Germany: Eligibility Criteria for Undergraduate Courses

 - Cleared the Feststellungsprüfung – the entrance exam for different universities you would take to signify effective completion of Studienkolleg.

 It is important to note here that different universities have different eligibility criteria based on the course on offer.
 It is always advisable to check the same from the university you are applying to as well.
 Also, high academic performance increases your chances of admission.
-Higher level of excellence results in universities asking for as high as 90% in your secondary school examinations.
+Higher levels of excellence result in universities asking for as high as 90% in your secondary school examinations.
 However, in case you have cleared your JEE Advanced, the cut off is 50%.

 In case you do not qualify under the first two, there is always a road open for your studies in Germany via the Studienkolleg.